KasiMuthuveerappan/Telanganas-Economic-Growth/README.md

  🔎This SQL solutions done in `Google BigQuery`

- - TEG.md has all the solution
+ - click here to see [`All the solution`](https://github.com/KasiMuthuveerappan/Telanganas-Economic-Growth/blob/main/TEG.md)
- - A video presentation is uploaded
+ - A video presentation is uploaded [`here`](https://drive.google.com/drive/folders/1yFCZxmoTTi8Yk8YtjXXFqRhfE5NdW7Xo?usp=sharing)
- - A completed PPT and datasets are uploaded
+ - Datasets and completed [`PPT`](https://github.com/KasiMuthuveerappan/Telanganas-Economic-Growth/blob/main/Teg%20-%20wm.pdf) are uploaded
  - The Tableau Dashboard link is here

  🔗If you have any questions, reach out to me on [LinkedIn](https://www.linkedin.com/in/kasimuthuveerappan/).